Permanent Disability Benefits

 The first step in a workers’ compensation case is for the injured worker to notify his or her employer of the injury for which benefits are sought.
 Ideally, this notice should be given to the employee’s supervisor or to someone in the personnel office as soon as possible after the injury.
 While the employee technically has 90 days in which to give this notice, the wisest course of action is to give immediate notice, if possible.
 Once the employee has seen a doctor, at the expense of the employer or its workers’ compensation insurance carrier, the employee may be taken off work or given temporary work restrictions such as light duty.
 Once the employee has reached a point of maximum medical improvement, he or she may receive a disability rating from his or her treating physician.
 The employee may opt to obtain an independent medical evaluation as well.

 If the injured worker’s physician determines that he or she has suffered some form of permanent disability as a result of a work-related accident, he or she may be entitled to permanent disability benefits.
-The exact amount due to the worker depends on several factors, including his or her wages at the time of the accident, the part of the body that was injured, the severity of the permanent disability, whether the employee is able to return to work and more.
+The exact amount due to the worker depends on several factors, including his or her wages at the time of the accident, the part of the body that was injured, the severity of the permanent disability, and whether the employee is able to return to work and more.
 It can be important for the employee to hire an experienced attorney during the negotiation or adjudication of the percentage of permanent vocational disability so that his or her legal rights are fully protected during this process.

 Schedule A Consultation With A Workers’ Compensation Lawyer In New Jersey